 Because a smaller volume of soil will dry out faster than a larger quantity, Walliser recommends using bigger containers that hold a greater quantity of soil.
 There are many affordable options for larger containers.
 Look for plastic, acrylic, foam and resin containers at prices to fit any budget.

 Another consideration is that the size of the container should directly relate to the type of plant.
 Annual flowers, greens such as lettuce and kale and herbs need one to two gallons of soil per plant, at minimum.
 Large fruits and vegetables like peppers, eggplants and dwarf blueberries require eight to 10-gallon planters.
 For success with full-size tomatoes, you’ll need 10 to 15 gallons of soil per plant.
-Follow this soil capacity guide when buying containers.
+Follow this soil capacity guide when planning your container garden.

 Fill Container With the Right Soil

 Good quality organic potting mix will give your plants the best start.
 You want a potting soil that is well-draining, but also holds water for plants to get nourishment.
-You can mix your own by following Walliser’s recipe of equal parts organic potting soil and compost, either purchased or from your compost pile.
+You can purchase potting soil, or you can mix your own by following Walliser’s recipe of equal parts organic potting soil and compost, either purchased or from your compost pile.